 - 3.1.
-This policy aims to: - provide avenues for employees to raise concerns internally as a matter of course, and receive feedback on any action taken; - provide for matters to be dealt with quickly and appropriately; and ensure that concerns are taken seriously and treated consistently and fairly; - reassure employees that they will be protected from reprisals or victimisation for whistleblowing where they have a genuine concern; - allow employees to take the matter further if they are dissatisfied with the Governing Body's response.
+This policy aims to: - provide avenues for employees to raise concerns internally as a matter of course, and receive feedback on any action taken; - provide for matters to be dealt with quickly and appropriately; and ensure that concerns are taken seriously and treated consistently and fairly; - reassure employees that they will be protected from reprisals or victimisation for whistleblowing where they have a genuine concern; - allow employees to take the matter further if they are dissatisfied with the Governing Body's response. - 3.2.

-- 3.2.
 A whistleblower is a person who raises a genuine concern relating to the matters below.
-If employees have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) they should report it under this policy.
+If employees have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) s/he should report it under this policy.
 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
-This may include: - criminal activity; - miscarriages of justice; - danger to health and safety; - damage to the environment; - failure to comply with any legal or professional obligation or regulatory requirements; - bribery; - financial fraud or mismanagement; - negligence; - breach of our internal policies and procedures; - conduct likely to damage our reputation; - unauthorised disclosure of confidential information; - public examination fraud; - the deliberate concealment of any of the above matters. - 3.3.
+This may include: - (a) criminal activity; - (b) miscarriages of justice; - (c) danger to health and safety; - (d) damage to the environment;

+- (e) failure to comply with any legal or professional obligation or regulatory requirements; - (f) bribery; - (g) financial fraud or mismanagement; - (h) negligence; - (i) breach of our internal policies and procedures; - (j) conduct likely to damage our reputation; - (k) unauthorised disclosure of confidential information; - (I) public examination fraud; - (m) the deliberate concealment of any of the above matters. - 3.3.
 Before initiating the procedure employees should consider the following: - the responsibility for expressing concerns about unacceptable practice or behaviour rests with all employees; - employees should use line manager or team meetings and other opportunities to raise questions and seek clarification on issues which are of day-to-day concern; - whilst it can be difficult to raise concerns about the practice or behaviour of a colleague, employees must act to prevent an escalation of the problem and to prevent themselves being potentially implicated. - 3.4.
 This policy should not be used for complaints about an employee's personal circumstances, such as the way s/he has been treated at work.
 In these cases an employee should use the school's Grievance Procedure (or anti-harassment and bullying policy as appropriate); if the matter relates to salary, the salary review procedures documented in the school's pay policy.